noorus/nil/README.md

 ### Building

 NIL is written in C++11, and by default builds as a statically linked x64 library under Visual Studio 2012.
-NIL uses certain APIs from the Windows Driver Kit, so the WDK is required for compiling.
+NIL uses certain APIs from the Windows Driver Kit, so the WDK is required for building NIL.

 ### Technology